Contrastive vision-language learning with paraphrasing and negation: Experimental Results

-All four models recover the correct image for approximately 33\% of the 22,825 held-out examples in the CC-Neg test set, that is, showing Top-1 original caption accuracy around 33\%.
-It should be noted that the 33\% value may appear low as it refers to an exact match out of all other 22,824 captions.
-This indicates that the addition of the paraphrasing and negation terms to the loss function in SemCLIP does not degrade the accuracy obtained with the other contrastive models.
+There are 22,799 held-out examples in the CC-Neg test set.
+Recovering the correct image (Top-1 accuracy) for approximately 1/3 of the cases, given the original caption, may appear to be low but it represents an exact match out of all other 22,798 images.
+As a sanity check, this indicates that SemCLIP's accuracy remains comparable to that of the other CLIP models despite the addition of the paraphrasing and negation terms to the loss function.
+Next, we turn to the evaluation of the main goal of SemCLIP: robustness on the downstream tasks.

-The most striking effect of SemCLIP is found with negated captions by including the negation term $L_{negation}$, as measured by the accuracy of the original caption over negation.
-This metric has shown that models with an explicit loss function component dealing with negation (Negation\_only and even more so SemCLIP) can reduce considerably the tendency of CLIP to align an image with its negated caption.
-In SemCLIP, image embeddings are explicitly aligned more closely to their original caption embeddings than to a negated textual counterpart.

-Based on the composite score introduced in this paper to combine the evaluation of negated captions with that of paraphrasing, SemCLIP shows the best performance overall (although only marginally better in the case of SCPP), being capable of aligning simultaneously original and paraphrased captions with corresponding images while reducing the cases where an image is wrongly matched to its negated caption.
-Following \citealt{singh2024learn}, what is done here in the absence of time consuming user validations, is check that the image is not matched to the negated caption, as measured by the original-over-negation accuracies.
-Better accuracy there is expected to produce a better performance on downstream tasks, as will be evaluated using CIFAR, Flowers, Food 101 and Oxford-IIIT Pet.

-We observe that direct performance comparisons are not entirely possible since the task proposed in this paper of handling both negation and paraphrasing together is different from addressing them separately.
-Nevertheless, the composite score introduced here is intended to evaluate the overall balance between learning textual equivalence (paraphrasing) and contradictions (negation).
-In the case of CC-Neg, there is an improvement in the Composite Score of Negation\_only w.r.t. the CLIP baseline and a clear improvement overall with SemCLIP.
-In the case of the well-curated but much smaller SCPP, the Composite Score of Negation\_only is much lower than the CLIP baseline, which is reflected in the overall lower Composite Score of SemCLIP.
+In \citealt{singh2024learn}, an original-over-negation accuracy score seeks to measure when an image is not matched to its negated caption.
+For each test image, the model is deemed correct when the cosine similarity to the original caption exceeds the similarity to its negated counterpart; original-over-negation accuracy is the fraction of test examples for which the original caption wins (chance level is 50\%).